North Carolina Barbecue (27 Iconic Restaurants, History, and More)

 If you’re hungry and anywhere near JD’s Smokehouse in Burke County, then we know where you should stop.
 They woodsmoke everything, including pulled pork, brisket, ribs, and chicken.

 During one stop, we loaded up on nearly all of it.
-Personally, I’d go with brisket if I knew this would be my last meal.
-Their sides are pretty amazing, too, and I can’t decide between their collards or sweet potato casserole when giving you a recommendation.
+I’d go with brisket if I knew this would be my last meal.
+Their sides are pretty amazing, too, and I can’t decide between their fried okra or sweet potato crunch when giving you a recommendation.

-You can sample most of the meats and sides by bringing a few friends or family members.
+You can sample most meats and sides by bringing a few friends or family members.

 Read More: 25+ Amazing Restaurants in Morganton and Nearby!
 (Map Included!)